Electronic Warfare

 CarrierCarrier typeCarriage evidence

-EC-130J Commando Solo, Airborne information operations and psychological operations aircraft, Aircraft & UAVsEC-130J Commando SoloBroadcast aircraft
+EC-130J Commando Solo, Airborne information operations and psychological operations aircraft, Aircraft & UAVsEC-130J Commando SoloBroadcast and electronic-attack aircraft

 Sources: The Commando Solo bows out | Aerospace Global News, 2019 ANG Mod Book